Yugal308/netflix-clone/README.md

 # Netflix-Clone

-This project was bootstrapped with [Create React App] using the [Redux] and [Redux Toolkit] template and firebase.
+This project was bootstrapped with [Create React App] using the [Redux] and [Redux Toolkit] template and firebase with Youtube Trailer functionality.

+Live Link: yugal-netflix-clone.netlify.app

 HomePage: